 Reply: As the reviewer suggested, we applied the parameter fitting for Emeis et al. (2007) (E07 hereafter).
 E07 also produces better performance if the parameter optimization is applied (Table R2 and Figure R1-R2).
 We revised the manuscript to include this result.
 Thank you.

 Table R2.
 Optimized parameters and skill scores obtained for each retrieval algorithm evaluated against radiosonde observations launched on 29 December 2016.
-The correlation coefficients correspond to the linear regressions between ZML and Z△T retrieved from aerosol backscatter profiles and radiosondes observations.
 Due to evaluation purposes, both of optimized and not optimized parameter of E07 were discussed, while parameters in the algorithm provided by the ceilometer manufacturer, VAI, could not be modified.
 Instead, the original parameters proposed by Emeis et al. (2007) and Münkel et al. (2007) were applied, respectively.
 Top skill scores are highlighted by bold fonts.